 Laidlaw’s Student Support is part of the Centre for Learning (CFL) team.
 The Student Support team works closely with the Library and with Student Services to ensure that students are well supported in their Laidlaw journey from admission to graduation.
 Student Support provides academic and pastoral support for all students in all modes of learning that Laidlaw offers.
 Our main goal is to help students succeed in their studies.
 If you need help with an assignment, essay writing, referencing, time management, exam preparation or study effectively, then we are able to assist.
 Along with academic support, we provide pastoral support and IT support.

-The Centre for Teaching and Learning is located on the ground floor, second door on the left as you walk from the Café towards the lecture rooms.
-Look for the CTL sign!
-Please feel free to drop in to the CTL any time.
-If there is no student support available when you drop in, you can make an appointment to meet with one of the team at a time that suits you both.
+Please feel free to drop in to meet any of our Support Staff at any time on your campus.
+For Distance Learning Students, this can be a “virtual” drop in by email or through Teams Chat.
+If there is no support staff available when you drop in, you can make an appointment to meet with one of the team at a time that suits you both.

-Here is our academic support team.
-Feel free to approach any of them …
+Here is our support team.
+Feel free to approach any of them ….